DISCOUNT: Drone Photography Masterclass (50USD Off!): 50+ videos, 15+ hours of content. Click here to find out more!

 Not at all.
 These workshops are designed for a range of experience levels, from enthusiastic beginners to advanced photographers.
 Guidance can cover camera settings, composition, working with light, wildlife opportunities, and developing stronger images in the field.

-Which Parts of Greenland Do You Visit?
+Which Parts of Greenland Does Jeroen Visit?

 Workshops vary by season and year, but destinations may include West Greenland around Ilulissat and Disko Bay, known for whales and huge icebergs, or Eastern Greenland for more remote fjords, dramatic mountains, and expedition-style exploration.